Academic Year 2016-17 Review

 In the event that the Corporation or CCIR has provided specific guidance with respect to voting on a particular issue (e.g., tobacco, climate change), the ACIR will follow that guidance.
 In addition to reporting the ACIR’s proxy votes to the CCIR on at least an annual basis, the ACIR should bring to the CCIR’s attention any social or ethical matter requiring more specialized voting instructions.

-In calendar year 2015, the ACIR considered and voted on proxy resolutions consistent with the principles described above in environmental practices and corporate political activity.
+In calendar year 2016, the ACIR considered and voted on proxy resolutions consistent with the principles described above in environmental practices and human rights.
 The ACIR does not vote on proxy resolutions addressing corporate governance or other matters not involving social or ethical issues.
 These proxies remain within the purview of the Investments Office, with oversight by the Investment Committee.